verbb/bugsnag/README.md

 2. Update `serverApiKey` with a API key from your Bugsnag project.
 3. (Optionally) Set the `releaseStage` configuration setting to something.
 Defaults to `production`.

 If you want to be able to capture early initialization errors, you need to add this plugin to your project's bootstrap configuration.
-To do this, in `config/app.php`, add:
+To do this, in `config/app.php`, add the following:

 'bootstrap' => [
     '\superbig\bugsnag\Bootstrap',